panzzzzz-er/Health-Buddy/README.md

 # Health-Buddy
-A basic health assistant application made using HTML, CSS, JS, PHP and DialogueFlow
+A basic health assistant application made using HTML, CSS, JS, PHP and DialogueFlow.